Traits for Entrepreneurial Success

 "When their world is falling apart, they remain calm, knowing that there is a lesson to be learned."
 Balfour said.
-"They are grateful for what has worked out and learn from what has not worked out."
+"They are grateful for what has worked… and learn from what has not."

 "They see opportunities where others don't," Chamorro-Premuzic said, and they are willing to pursue these opportunities, even when others would hesitate to take the risk.

 "Natural entrepreneurs analyze their behavior and are not afraid to admit that they have made a mistake," Digilov said.
-"They attempt to correct negative behaviors more easily then non-natural entrepreneurs."
+"They attempt to correct negative behaviors more easily than [non-entrepreneurs]."

 "He or she cannot turn off the flow of ideas," Stiennon said.
 "Every problem is an opportunity to build a business to solve it."

 "If you are someone who becomes paralyzed when there are too many moving pieces and too many contingencies, then owning your own business is not right for you," Cafasso said.
 Entrepreneurs, by contrast, are able to make a decision and act with confidence.

 "Our ideas aren't always successful, but the thing that differentiates us is that we don't give up — or give in," Gibbs said.
 "We just learn from what didn't work, and what did, and start again."
 Ultimately, she said, entrepreneurs are the last ones standing.

 Additional reporting by Chad Brooks.
 Some source interviews were conducted for a previous version of this article.